Graduate Admissions and Requirements

 Please describe (within 1000 words) how your personal background and experiences influenced your decision to pursue a graduate degree.
 Additionally, provide insight on your potential to contribute to a community of inclusion, belonging, and respect where scholars representing diverse backgrounds, perspectives, abilities, and experiences can learn and work productively and positively together.
 We also encourage you to include information on any of the following areas:

-NOTE: Applicants are not required to submit scores on the GRE; GRE subject test in psychology, or to have had an undergraduate major in psychology for the 2021 application process.
+Applicants are not required to submit scores on the GRE; GRE subject test in psychology, or to have had an undergraduate major in psychology for the 2022 - 2023 application cycle.
 Prior research experience is highly desirable; applicants may submit research reports or work.
 Persons whose primary interests lie in clinical, counseling, industrial, or school psychology should not apply.

-The closing date for applications is December 1, 2020.
-For any questions our concerns please email our Graduate Field representative at pac34@cornell.edu.
+The closing date for applications was December 15, 2023.
+For any questions or concerns please email our Graduate Field Representative at pac34@cornell.edu.

 The Field Structure